ets-berkeley-edu/caliper-js/README.md

 # IMS Global Learning Consortium, Inc.

-# caliper-js
+# *caliper-js*

 The [Caliper Analytics&reg; Specification](https://www.imsglobal.org/caliper/v1p1/caliper-spec-v1p1) provides a structured approach to describing, collecting and exchanging learning activity data at scale.
-Establishing a common vocabulary for describing learning interactions is a central objective.
-Promoting data interoperability, data sharing and data-informed decision making are also important goals.
+Caliper also defines an application programming interface (the Sensor API&trade;) for marshalling and transmitting event data from instrumented applications to target endpoints for storage, analysis and use.

-Caliper also defines an application programming interface (the Sensor API&trade;) for marshalling and transmitting event data from instrumented applications to target endpoints for storage, analysis and use.  caliper-js is a reference implementation of the Sensor API&trade; written in Javascript.
+*caliper-js* is a reference implementation of the Sensor API&trade; written in Javascript.

 ## Branches
 * __master__: stable, deployable branch that stores the official release history.
 * __develop__: unstable development branch.
 Current work that targets a future release is merged to this branch.

 ## Tags
-caliper-js releases are tagged and versioned MAJOR.MINOR.PATCH\[-label\] (e.g., 1.1.1).
+*caliper-js* releases are tagged and versioned MAJOR.MINOR.PATCH\[-label\] (e.g., 1.1.1).
 Pre-release tags are identified with an extensions label (e.g., "1.2.0-RC01").
 The tags are stored in this repository.

-## Getting Started
+## Getting started
 1. *Read* the [Caliper Analytics&reg; Specification](https://www.imsglobal.org/caliper/v1p1/caliper-spec-v1p1).
-2. Fork the IMS Global caliper-js project to your Github account and clone your copy to a local development machine.
+2. Fork the IMS Global *caliper-js* project to your Github account and clone your copy to a local development machine.
 3. Install [Node.js](https://nodejs.org/) and the Javascript package manager, [npm](https://www.npmjs.com/).
 Consider using [nvm](https://github.com/creationix/nvm), a node version manager, to install Node.js and npm.
-4. Once npm is installed, change directories to where you cloned caliper-js and install the browserify and grunt-cli packages globally before installing caliper-js dependencies:
+4. Once npm is installed, change directories to where you cloned *caliper-js* and install the [browserify](http://browserify.org/) and [grunt-cli](https://gruntjs.com) packages globally before installing the *caliper-js* dependencies:

 ```
 npm install -g browserify